mattjhayes/nmeta/docs/source/policyguide.rst

   Match Type
     A *match_type* is one of:

+      any

-      - any.
-Match if any of the conditions in the rule match.
+        Match if any of the conditions in the rule match

+      all

-      - all.
-Match only if all of the conditions in the rule match.
+        Match only if all of the conditions in the rule match

+      none

-      - none.
-Match only if none of the conditions in the rule match.
+        Match only if none of the conditions in the rule match

   Conditions List
     A list that contains one or more